 Arts Academy Program Elective Duration: 6 Months Aims The Arts, drama knowledge, understanding and skills ensure that, individually and collaboratively, students develop: confidence and self-esteem to explore, depict and celebrate human experience, take risks and challenge their own creativity through drama knowledge and understanding in controlling, applying and analysing the elements, skills, processes, forms, styles and techniques of drama to engage audiences and create meaning a sense of curiosity, aesthetic knowledge, enjoyment and achievement through exploring and playing roles, and imagining situations, actions and ideas as drama makers and audiences knowledge and understanding of traditional and contemporary drama as critical and active participants and audiences.
-Content Production Through Photography Mask and Movement Prerequisites Students who are prepared to participate, to experiment in performance and to workshop in the classroom to overcome and use nervous energy effectively in performance work.
+Content 1.
+Children's Theatre / Let's Dance 2.
+Musical Theatre / Curtain Call Prerequisites Students who are prepared to participate, to experiment in performance and to workshop in the classroom to overcome and use nervous energy effectively in performance work.
 Students who are prepared occasionally to appear foolish in order to learn through trying something new and different.
-Assessment Responding: includes exploring, responding to, analysing and interpreting artworks Making: includes learning about and using knowledge, skills, techniques, processes, materials and technologies to explore arts practices and make artworks that communicate ideas and intentions Special subject requirements Arts Academy Audition Fees (Additional to SRS charges) Please note there may be additional fees for this subject.
-Careers Involves working with people e.g., hospitality and travel industries, public relations work, teaching, nursing, demonstrating, advertising, performing arts, maybe even politics.
+Assessment Responding: includes exploring, responding to, analysing and interpreting artworks Making: includes learning about and using knowledge, skills, techniques, processes, materials and technologies to explore arts practices and make artworks that communicate ideas and intentions Special subject requirements Arts Academy Audition Careers Involves working with people e.g., hospitali nursing, demonstrating, advertising, perfor - -